kyeoeol/getting-started-swift/README.md

 <br>

 ## 💻 Codes
-*Code examples will be added here.*
+*Swift code examples that can be directly used in projects.*

 #### 1. Defining Async Properties
 ```swift